 The rolling hillsides of Washington County are an incredible provider of everything from wine grapes and wheat to farm-raised beef.
-As a largely agricultural community with incredibly rich soil, Washington County, NY’s farmers grow a wide variety of crops and produce.
-Naturally, much of it can be found at our local farmers markets.
+As a largely agricultural community with incredibly rich soil, Washington County’s farmers grow a wide variety of crops and produce.
+Naturally, much of it can be found at our local farmers’ markets.

-With everything from spa products made out of beeswax or goat’s milk to a multitude of organically-fed meat options, our small-town community markets hold something for everyone.
-After all, these events allow you to hear live music from talented local musicians, sample food from a variety of vendors, and take home delicious fresh produce grown right here in the premier agricultural region of New York.
-All in one spot!
+With everything from spa products made with beeswax or goat’s milk to a multitude of organically fed meat options, our small-town community markets have something for everyone.
+Many locations offer live music from talented local musicians, food samples, and delicious fresh produce grown right here in New York’s premier agricultural region.

-Plus, shopping at a farmers market is a great way to invest in the local community and support the farmers who work so hard all year long!
+Plus, shopping at a farmers’ market is a great way to invest in the local community and support the farmers who work so hard all year long!
+Need your produce on the go?
+Download our complete guide to local farm stands.

 SEASONAL / SUMMER FARMERS MARKETS